Bayer-Group/cmc-ontologies/README.md

 You are free to extend the ontologies and use them on your own data which can be provided in various formats!

+polymorphism-scope is a very pruned version of an ontology that, extended by specific vocab instatiation, immensively supports analysis and standardization of s.c. polymorphy description of a substance.